compsocialscience/summer-institute/2023/abu-dhabi/pre_arrival.md

 - Complete coding bootcamp (if needed)
 - Prepare your computing environment

-You can contact the TAs through the following email to support you as you work through these pre-arrival materials.
+You can contact the TAs through the [ta.wicss@nyu.edu](mailto:ta.wicss@nyu.edu) to support you as you work through these pre-arrival materials.

 ## Reading